bobovski66/bobosynth/README.md

 * Init and Panic controls
 * MIDI learn and a dedicated Oxygen Pro mapping

-For the Oxygen Pro map, faders 1–9 control the nine drawbars using MIDI CC 20–28.
-The MIDI values are reversed internally so that pushing a physical fader upward raises the corresponding drawbar level naturally.

 OR-2 is not a conventional Hammond-style emulation.
 It is closer to a polyphonic drawbar pulse synthesizer: organ logic used as the control surface for a more unusual oscillator instrument.

 ---